aayushpvt27/CODSOFT_2024/portfolio/README.md

 To run this file on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/RiyaMotwani/portfolior.git`
+1. Clone the repository: `[git clone https://github.com/RiyaMotwani/portfolior.gi](https://github.com/aayushpvt27/CODSOFT_2024.git)t`
-2. Navigate to the project directory: `cd portfolior`
+2. Navigate to the project directory: `cd portfolio`
 3. Open `portfolio.html` in your web browser.

 ## Technologies Used